 Site coordinator : Ed Howard

 Overview: The area at the top of the hill, outside the church perimeter wall, by the benches and around the war memorial is an important public access area with splendid views along the length of the common.
-The hill itself has the potential to be a quality wildflower meadow given appropriate management over a few years.
+The hill itself is steadily becoming a quality wildflower meadow and has responded well to the way it has been managed over a few years.

-The wildflower meadow on the hillside will be left uncut until an appropriate date in the summer (to be determined by Ed) and then cut by the contract landscaper.
-As in 2013 and 14 the cut hay will be raked off and removed by the conservation group.
-Raz will again “theme” this to make it a social event as well as getting the work done!
-The Alexander’s growing by the roadside was cut in late spring/early summer and will need to be cut each year before seeding to stop it becoming dominant.
+The wildflower meadow on the hillside will be left uncut until an appropriate date in the summer (done in July 17) and then cut by the contract landscaper.
+The cut hay will be raked off and removed by the conservation group.
+This is a popular task and is usually well attended and enjoyed.
+The Alexander’s growing by the roadside is cut in late spring/early summer and will need to be cut each year before seeding to stop it spreading.